bpype/blender-studio-pipeline/scripts-blender/addons/easy_weights/README.md

 3. Navigate to the downloaded add-on and select `Install Add-on`

 ## How to Use
-Easy Weight is an addon focused on quality of life improvements for weight painting in Blender.
-Read the entire ReadMe below, to find out how to set it up to boost your weight painting workflow and comfort.
+Read the paragraphs below to find out how to boost your weight painting workflow and comfort.

 ### Entering Weight Paint Mode
 An operator called "Toggle Weight Paint" is added under the "Object" and "Weight" menus in the 3D View.
 You can right-click the operator in either of these locations to assign a shortcut.
 I use pie menu object modes on Tab, so my Ctrl+Tab shortcut is available for this.